codykingham/Verb_in_Biblical_Hebrew/data/manual_annotations/readme.md

 Classes are made with regard to the hypothetical relationship of the preposition to its object.

 > <img src="../../images/waltke_prep_diagram.png" alt="Walktke-O'Connor Preposition Diagram" height=284 width=468><br>
->  Waltke & O'Connor 1990, 191.
+>  Waltke O'Connor 1990, 191.

-Waltke-O'Connor's preposition diagram shows the base meaning of prepositions in a locative sense.
+Waltke O'Connor's preposition diagram shows the base meaning of prepositions in a locative sense.
 Adapting their diagram for temporal expressions, it is possible to extrapolate three general categories.

 * internal - within the object ("during")
 * behind_to - behind the object moving towards it ("before")